Skip to main content

 Next steps

 In subsequent articles, we will go into greater depth.
-We will cover topics such as constructing an analytics and machine learning portfolio project.
+Find the second part in the series here!
+We cover topics such as constructing an analytics and machine learning portfolio project.
 In the meantime, we encourage you to explore DataCamp Competitions.
 Start by exploring past winning entries.
 There you can see how users have leveraged Workspace to build award-winning analyses that make for excellent portfolio projects.

 After that, why not participate in a competition yourself?
 It's a great way to practice your data science skills on real-world problems, get feedback from other DataCamp learners, and start building out your own portfolio.